-Code-required minimum off-street parking standards are typically established by the Seattle Municipal Code (SMC).
+Code (SMC).
 However, the SMC does not have a "School Zone" in its land use code; instead, schools are subject to the development standards (setback, height, lot coverage, etc.) of the underlying zoning.
 The City has minimum code requirements for off-street vehicle parking at schools in residential zones (typically based on the size of assembly spaces); however, since most schools are in residential neighborhoods (often zoned "single family") and were established many years ago, they often do not (or cannot) meet the current zoning requirements for parking or on-site school-bus load/unload.
 Meeting these standards could substantially and adversely impact the educational program, community amenities of the site, or require acquisition of surrounding property.
 Therefore, the City's code permits the District to request "departures" from some provisions of the land use code.
 The departure process is established by SMC 23.79.002.
-It is possible that some of the capacity projects may require departures from the on-site parking or school-bus loading code requirements.
+It is possible that some of the capacity projects may require departures from the onsite parking or school-bus loading code requirements.